Peer Support Specialists: Supporting Recovery

-Dawn O’Keefe, Program Director at the ReDCo Group’s Behavioral Health Services in Milford, Pike County, sees one of the main benefits of this program as their ability to respond to an individual in need of a psychiatrist more readily and with less effort on the patient’s part.
-Dr. Kotwal is an award-winning psychiatrist, trained at the Penn State University College of Medicine at Hershey with residencies at Hahnemann University and Drexel University.
+The ReDCo Group’s Behavioral Health Services in Milford, Pike County, sees one of the main benefits of this program as their ability to respond to an individual in need of a psychiatrist more readily and with less effort on the patient’s part.

 Outcomes from both the ReDCo Group and nationally have been largely approving– from both the patient and the psychiatrist.
 A young boy in distress recently moved with his family from another state to Pike County.
-Through telepsychiatry, Dr. Kotwal was able to determine that the boy had been misdiagnosed and incorrectly medicated for years.
+Through telepsychiatry, the psychiatrist was able to determine that the boy had been misdiagnosed and incorrectly medicated for years.
 Much to the mother’s relief, the family is seeing positive changes already.

 POTTSVILLE, Pa. — November 24, 2010 —